Downtown Keene, New hampshire -

 represents this beautiful region quite well.
 An added benefit is that

-you're just minutes away from the scenic Mt.
-Monadnock and border
+you're just minutes away from scenic Mt.
+Monadnock, pristine lakes and ponds

-and classic small New England towns like Harrisville, Peterborough and
+and classic small New Hampshire towns like Harrisville, Peterborough and

 Walpole.
 It's really the best of both worlds -- a fantastic downtown